f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab04.rst

    no IP addresses on its outer edges.
 The L2 Outbound topology provides a transparent path for outbound traffic flows.

-   .. important:: It is important to distinguish SSLO's layer 2 topology from those
+   .. note:: It is important to distinguish SSLO's layer 2 topology from those
       of other traditional layer 2 SSL visibility vendors.
 Layer 2 solutions such as the Blue Coat SSL visibility appliance (SSLVA) limit the types of devices that can be inserted into the